Header image

 Let’s take a look at why CTV is mostly suited for B2B business:

-• Exact targeting: Unlike the goal of B2C businesses using OTT services, when reaching as many audiences are the top priority.
+• Exact targeting: Unlike the goal of B2C businesses using white-label OTT services, when reaching as many audiences are the top priority.
 CTV enables accurate targeting at the individual level by using third-party databases with information on firm size, industry, job type, intent, and other usual B2B media purchases.
 The data generated from CTV is said to be accurate and provides more valuable insights.

 Which Platform is Better for Startups, SMBs, and Large Corporations?